en

 • Scandinavian countries;

-• Eastern European and neighbouring countries.
+• Eastern Europe and neighbouring countries.

 • the explanatory letter with: